Skip navigation links

 MSU grows Dia de los Muertos traditions and ofrendas

-As Michigan State University prepares for Dia de los Muertos, or Day of the Dead, this holiday is culturally significant for many Latine and Hispanic communities.
+As Michigan State University prepares for Dia de los Muertos, or Day of the Dead, this holiday is culturally significant for many Latinx and Hispanic communities.
 This year, returning and new organizations will participate in ofrendas, or altars.
 These spaces will allow students, staff and community members to bring items to share and honor those who have passed.

 Map showing campus ofrendas marked by marigolds